27 Eco-Friendly Kid's Stocking Filler Ideas On A Budget

 eco friendly finger puppets - a fox, hedgehog and owl

-These plastic-free stocking stuffers are expertly crafted by artisans in the Himilayas who receive Fairtrade wages.
+These plastic-free stocking stuffers are expertly crafted by artisans in the Himalayas who receive Fairtrade wages.
 Aren’t they adorable?

 a sustainable pink and white skipping rope